ipsn/go-ghostbridge/README.md

 Although there are amazing tools to help streamline the above, the user is still required to do a lot of manual gluing together.
 Even with all the effort put into it, every language crossed introduces restrictions and performance penalties.
 At some point, the whole system becomes too brittle to maintain.

-The `ghostbridge` project aims to establish direct communication between the frontend and the backend, omitting all the intermediate languages, hooking React Native straight into Go.
+The `ghostbridge` project aims to establish direct communication between the frontend and the app logic, omitting all the intermediate languages, hooking React Native straight into Go.

 *Note, this project is not a silver bullet, it may be overkill or inappropriate for your use case.
 Before diving in, please consider the rationale behind the creation of `ghostbridge`.*